-Mr. Speaker, through The Way Forward, our actions are helping communities better deliver municipal services, protect the environment and encourage economic activity.
+Through The Way Forward, our actions are helping communities better deliver municipal services, protect the environment, and encourage economic activity.

-The good work that has been undertaken has resulted in more than 630 municipal infrastructure projects, totalling more than a quarter of a billion dollars.
+The good work that has been undertaken has resulted in more than 630 municipal infrastructure projects totaling more than a quarter of a billion dollars.
 These have been advanced by our ability to partner and work cooperatively with our municipal and federal counterparts.

-Under our three-year municipal infrastructure program, we are investing in new infrastructure, providing better access to clean drinking water, protecting our environment and advancing regional collaboration.
+Under our three-year municipal infrastructure program, we are investing in new infrastructure, providing better access to clean drinking water, protecting our environment, and advancing regional collaboration.

-Projects like the upgrades at the Drake Wastewater Treatment Plant in Labrador City and the construction of a new town hall in L'Anse au Clair will provide meaningful improvements to how municipalities deliver services to residents.
+Projects like the upgrades to the Drake Wastewater Treatment Plant in Labrador City and construction of a new town hall in L'Anse au Clair will provide meaningful improvements to how municipalities deliver services to residents.

-With the goal of sustaining these positive, community-oriented initiatives, this year we are allocating \$10 million in the Municipal Capital Works Program.
+With the goal of sustaining these positive community-oriented initiatives, this year we are allocating \$10 million in the Municipal Capital Works Program.

-Mr. Speaker, we have improved cost-shared ratios so that the communities are better able to initiate projects that improve transportation networks and provide places for residents to gather and work together.
+We have improved cost-share ratios so that communities are better able to initiate projects that improve transportation networks and provide places for residents to gather and work together.

-Building on this progress, the Premier's ability to secure \$555.9 million in federal funding last fall under the Investing in Canada Plan will result in over \$1.3 billion in investment in public transit -

-MR. OSBORNE: - as well as green infrastructure, culture and recreation, rural and northern communities.
+Building on this progress, the Premier's ability to secure \$555.9 million in federal funding last fall under the Investing in Canada Plan will result in over \$1.3 billion in investments in public transit, green infrastructure, culture and recreation, rural and northern communities.

-Budget 2019 commits \$42 million in provincial funds for the projects under the Investing in Canada Plan, and a combined investment of \$91 million in the Municipal Operating Grant Program, the gas tax program, Special Assistance Grants and the Community Employment Enhancement Program.
+Budget 2019 commits \$42 million in provincial funds for projects under the Investing in Canada Plan; And, a combined investment of \$91 million in the Municipal Operating Grant Program, the gas tax program, Special Assistance Grants, and the Community Employment Enhancement Program.

-In Budget 2019, we have allocated more than \$1.85 million for the Newfoundland and Labrador - Disaster Financial Assistance Program.
+In Budget 2019, we have allocated more than \$1.85 million for the Newfoundland and Labrador - Disaster Financial Assistance program.
 This amount builds on over \$12 million provided last year.

-In 2019 we will continue to work on the flood risk mapping on the Humber, Exploits and Lower Churchill Rivers with an investment of \$980,000 to help assist government, communities and emergency management partners to better anticipate - and respond to - possible flooding events.
+In 2019 we will continue to work on flood risk mapping on the Humber, Exploits, and Lower Churchill Rivers with an investment of \$980,000 to help assist government, communities, and emergency management partners to better anticipate - and respond to - possible flooding events.